 According to the National Aeronautics and Space Administration (NASA), 45 active U.S. astronauts are in service were another 28 astronauts are working in NASA after having astronautical engineering.
 This is an indication that astronauts hold few of the jobs though they may have the most visible job in adventurous space exploration.

 The interested applicants must first be selected for the astronaut candidate program run by NASA, it is the prerequisite for becoming an astronaut.

-There are several eligibility requirements in the astronaut candidate program to be selected as, having at least 1,000 hours or 3 years of active experience as a pilot in a jet aircraft, aviation aeronautical engineering.
-Also, U.S. citizenship, a bachelor’s degree in biological science, engineering, mathematics, computer science, or physical science are among mandatory requirements.
+There are several eligibility requirements in the astronaut candidate program to be selected, including having at least 1,000 hours or 3 years of active experience as a pilot in a jet aircraft, and aviation aeronautical engineering.
+Also, U.S. citizenship and a bachelor’s degree in biological science, engineering, mathematics, computer science, or physical science are among mandatory requirements.
 Applicants are to submit applications fulfilling the above requirements for the next call.

 After sharp and neutral scrutiny from the selection body, eligible applicants are screened and called for interviews.
 Only highly qualified applicants with emotional intelligence and required social skills are selected for the next phase through additional interactive interviews and practical activities.
 Applicants prior to selection for the program are called at the Johnson Space Center.